 - Partial Match Domain: BestProducts.com

-EMD doesn't look good.
+EMD doesn’t look good.
 People used to buy EMD for affiliate marketing purpose.
 A few years ago, it was easy to rank an exact match domain.
 But things have changed.
-Now EMD doesn't work.
-So stay away from EMD.
+Now it’s not easy to get high rank with an EMD.
+So it’s better to stay away from EMD.

-On the other hand, Partial Match Domain are doing good.
-As it contains a related keyword, it's easy to understand what's the blog about.
-And it's not so tough to make it brandable.
+On the other hand, Partial Match Domain is doing good.
+As it contains a related keyword, it’s easy to understand what’s the blog about.
+And it’s not so tough to make it brandable.

 Now let’s talk about Branded Domain Name.